carbon-language/carbon-lang/docs/design/variadics.md

 rather a modifier on the syntax and semantics of `...`.

-In a pack expansion, the statement, expression, or pattern embedded in the expansion is called the _body_ of the expansion, and a pack expansion body must contain at least one expansion site.
-All sites of a given expansion must have the same arity (which we will also refer to as the arity of the expansion).
+In a pack expansion, the statement, expression, or pattern embedded in the expansion is called the _body_ of the expansion.
+All sites of a given expansion must have the same arity, which we will also refer to as the arity of the expansion.
+If an expansion has no expansion sites, it must be a pack expansion pattern, or an expression in the type position of a binding pattern, and its arity is deduced from the scrutinee.

 A pack expansion or `...expand` expression cannot contain another pack expansion or `...expand` expression.